Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

 \subsection{Estimating waiting times}

-Our weighted VR filtrations have weights at each vertex (i.e., polling site) that are given by an estimate of the mean time spent (i.e., mean waiting time) by a voter at that polling site.
+Our weighted VR filtrations have weights at each vertex (i.e., polling site) that are given by an estimate of the mean time that a voter spends (i.e., the mean waiting time) at that polling site.
 In a nationwide study of waiting times at polling sites~\cite{waittimes}, Chen et al. used smartphone data of hundreds of thousands of voters to estimate waiting times.
 They also examined potential relationships between waiting times and racial demographics.

-We construct our estimates using the congressional district-level estimates in \cite{waittimes} (see their Table C.2) as follows.
-For each polling site $x_i$, we take the mean of the waiting-time estimates for each congressional district that overlaps with $x_i$'s zip code $Z(x_i)$. {We believe that} this averaging procedure gives a {better} estimate of the waiting times of individuals who live in the zip code that includes $x_i$ than simply using the estimate in \cite{waittimes} for the congressional district that includes $x_i$.
+We construct our estimates using the congressional district-level estimates in \cite{waittimes} (see their Table C.2).
+For each polling site $x$, we take the mean of the waiting-time estimates for each congressional district that overlaps with the zip code $Z(x)$ that contains $x$. {This averaging procedure yields estimates of waiting times at the zip-code level.
+(We transform our waiting-time data to the zip-code level because the rest of our data is at the zip-code level.)}

-\subsection{{Estimates of} demographic information}
+\subsection{Estimates of demographic information}

-We obtain estimates of demographic data at the zip code level from 2019 five-year American Community Survey data \cite{uscensus}.
-In particular, we use voting-age population data from their Table ACSDT5Y2019.B29001 and vehicle-access data from their Table ACSDT5Y2019.B25046.
+We obtain estimates of demographic data at the zip-code level from 2019 five-year American Community Survey data \cite{uscensus}.
+We use voting-age population data from their Table ACSDT5Y2019.B29001 and vehicle-access data from their Table~ACSDT5Y2019.B25046.